MosesKonsue/MosesKonsue.github.io/_posts/2021-11-09-nunchucks.md

 We see the nunchucks.htb domain so we add it to our `/etc/hosts` file.

-Navigating to the mainpage on port 443 and 80 we see:
+Navigating to the main page on port 443 and 80 we see:

 <img src="/assets/images/nunchucks/nunchuck0.PNG" alt="Different Vhost found.">